lf-lang/playground-lingua-franca/examples/Python/src/CARLA/README.md

 ### **Compiling LF**

-Compile the `carla_manual_control.lf` and `carla_circle.lf` using the `lfc` command.
+Compile the `carla_sync.lf` and `carla_async.lf` using the `lfc` command.
+Make sure that `carla_client.py` is in the include folder.

 ### Synchronous Example - Manual Control

-Run the generated script `/.carla_manual_control` which connects to the CARLA server in synchronous mode and initiates a driving simulator in pygame.
+Run the generated script `/.carla_sync` which connects to the CARLA server in synchronous mode and initiates a driving simulator in pygame.
 Use ARROWS or WASD keys for control.
 Image and IMU data will be displayed on the console.

 <img src="img/carla_manual.png" alt="drawing" width="800"/>

 ### Asynchronous Example - Driving in Circles

-Run the generated script `/.carla_circles` which connects to the CARLA server in asynchronous mode and initiates a driving simulator in pygame.
+Run the generated script `/.carla_async` which connects to the CARLA server in asynchronous mode and initiates a driving simulator in pygame.
 The vehicle will drive in circles.
 Image and IMU data will be displayed on the console.

 <img src="img/carla_circles.gif" alt="drawing" width="800"/>